On the Betti Numbers of Finite Volume Hyperbolic Manifolds: Introduction

 \begin{define} Let $(M, g)$ be a complete Riemannian manifold.
 Define the vector space of $L^2$ harmonic $k$-forms

 where $*$ is the Hodge star operator.
 Set

 \end{define} If $M$ has finite dimensional $L^{2}$-cohomology, then $\mathcal{H}^k (M)$ is isomorphic to the $L^{2}$-cohomology in degree $k$, and then $b^k_2(M)$ is the rank of the $k$-th $L^2$-cohomology group of $M$.
 Complete finite volume locally symmetric spaces with $\text{Rank } G = \text{Rank } K$ have finite dimensional $L^{2}$-cohomology, see for example \cite{BorelCass}.
 Without imposing the equal rank assumption, complete finite volume locally symmetric spaces always have $b_2^k<\infty$, see \cite{BorelGar}.
 In this case, $b_2^k(M)$ computes the rank of the {\em reduced} $L^2$-cohomology.
 Thus, it is interesting to extend Theorem \ref{A} to complete finite volume real- and complex-hyperbolic manifolds.
+Let $\mu_{\IR}$ and $\mu_{\IC}$ denote respectively the Margulis constants for real- and complex-hyperbolic manifolds with fixed sectional curvature normalization.
+These constants depend on the dimension, and we refer to Section 8 in the book \cite{BGS} for the definition and basic properties of the Margulis constant of a negatively curved space.
 We obtain the following results.